Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

-# Character Relationship Map - Updated for Development Arcs
+# Character Relationship Map - Updated for Development Arcs - Enhanced for Emotional Depth
 ## This map outlines the relationships between characters, reflecting recent changes and developments.
 ## This map outlines the relationships between characters, reflecting recent changes and developments.